wackernagels/unalive-frequency-tracker/README.md

 This happens in vis.py.
 Make sure you have the processed data, then run the script to see the visual!

 # FAQs
+### I'm just here for the graph.
+What do I do?
+* Pull the repository and download the cleaned dataset from below.
+Then run vis.py!

 ### Where are the datasets?
 * The datasets are too big for GitHub!
 You can access them here: [https://drive.google.com/drive/folders/1x9BlMWjyv8oDJ-HwZ9wzPe9eCyeId_vY?usp=sharing](https://drive.google.com/drive/folders/1x9BlMWjyv8oDJ-HwZ9wzPe9eCyeId_vY?usp=sharing)
 *   data: containing the raw data for each word